 - Click Pipeline Syntax to go to the Snippet Generator.

 - From the Sample Step dropdown menu, select withCredentials: Bind credentials to variables.

 - In the Username Variable and Password Variable fields, enter your Veracode API

 user ID and key.
 Your credentials bind to these fields at runtime.

 - In the Add Credentials popup, in the Username and Password fields, enter your

-- In the Add Credentials popup, enter your Veracode username or Veracode API ID in the Username field, and your Veracode password or Veracode API key in Password field.
-When creating credentials, you can use an API ID as a name, for example, VID, that can be referenced in a pipeline script.
+Veracode API user ID and key.Note: When creating credentials, you can use an API ID as a name, for example, VID, which you can reference in a pipeline script.

 Your Veracode credentials are now available in the dropdown menu in the Credentials section.
 In